arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 ---
-title: 'Getting Started with the Arduino Opta™'
+title: 'Getting Started with Opta™'
 description: 'Get started with the Opta™ and get to know some of its features.'
 difficulty: beginner
 tags: